Travelling with Food Allergies: The Ultimate Holiday Checklist

 • Speak to your GP about getting extra prescriptions and a travel letter (which can help at border control).

-• Pack your own snacks and safe food for the journey and the first few days.
+• Pack plenty of your own allergy-free snacks and safe food for the journey and your stay.

 Top tip: If you’re flying long-haul, call the airline at least 72 hours before to reconfirm arrangements.